nicoalba/python-web3-app/README.md

     2. Switch to the Sepolia testnet in the wallet.
     3. Fund your Sepolia address with test ETH from the [QuickNode Ethereum Faucet](https://faucet.quicknode.com/ethereum).

-## Usage
+## Usage via the CLI

 1. Run the script:

     ```bash
     python test-web3.py
     ```

+2. Follow the prompt and enter a valid Ethereum address.

     The script will:

     1. Load the QuickNode endpoint from the `.env` file.
     2. Connect to the Sepolia testnet and display the latest block number.
-    3. Prompt you for an Ethereum address.
-    4. Display the ETH balance of the address.
+    4. Validate the address and display the ETH balance.

-       For example: `ETH balance of 0xYourAddress: 0.1 ETH`

-  2. Enter your Coinbase Wallet’s Sepolia address (or any valid Ethereum address) to check its balance.

 ## Example output